Fithos/tgp/README.md

 Class: class1 -> Average granularity: 3860539.66667 -> Average number of context switches: 137.076923077cs/100ms
 ```

-**Note:** more details on the script and its parameters (including those not shown here) can be obtained by running `./fine_grained.py -h`.
+**Note:** more details on the script and its options (including those not shown here) can be obtained by running `./fine_grained.py -h`.

 #### Coarse-grained Tasks

 This script finds classes containing only coarse-grained tasks based on user-defined thresholds.
 For each such class, the script reports the average granularity of all tasks belonging to the class, and the average number of context switches and CPU utilization experienced when tasks of the class were in execution.
+The script also computes the average amount of context switches occurred when no coarse-grained task was in execution.

 To run this script, enter the *characterization/* folder and type the following command: